Doctor of Philosophy Program

 For students in the Biological Chemistry emphasis program, the Examination Committee will be the same as the Committee that administered the written examination.

 For students in the Materials Chemistry emphasis program, one member of the examination committee will be a tenured or tenure-track faculty member outside the Chemistry Department but in the Materials field.

-The student should confirm the membership of the committee with the dissertation advisor and Graduate Program Director; arrange for a date and time acceptable to committee members; reserve a room for the examination with the department secretary; deliver an abstract (of approximately one page) to the committee members one week before the scheduled date; and deliver to the department secretary a copy of the abstract, a list of the committee members, and the date, time and room number.
+The student should confirm the membership of the committee with the dissertation advisor and Graduate Program Director; arrange for a date and time acceptable to committee members; reserve a room for the examination with the department secretary, deliver an abstract (of approximate one page) to the Department Secretary by email at least one week before the scheduled examination date.
 The secretary will prepare a notice of the examination, send copies to all department faculty members, and post notices in public places in the department.

 Following the preliminary oral examination, the Examination Committee will provide the student with a written evaluation of the student's performance.
 If the student fails the examination, the Examination Committee will advise the student to receive a terminal Master's degree and the student will not be eligible for further financial support.